raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 This is a term used in the comparison process.
 On each ballot cast, there are a number of contests.
 A single contest on a single cast ballot is a "ballot-contest" and sometimes just "contest" in the context of the comparison report.
 This is not the entire contest with all votes from all ballots summed, but simply the evaluation of that single contest on that sheet (for that single voter).
 Frequently, these can be called "votes".

 <h3 id="contest-name">Contest Name</h3>

+A contest will have a name, which is used in the cast-vote record (CVR), and is preferrably unique.
+The contest name in the CVR may differ somewhat from what is actually printed on the ballot.
+But generally, the contest name on the ballot will be exactly the same on all styles, and it will have the same options (although they might be rotated and in a different order).
+There may also be write-in lines associated with the contest.

 AuditEngine uses the names of contests as defined by the [Cast Vote Record (CVR)](#cast-vote-record-cvr) file when one is available.
 The [Election Information File (EIF)](#election-information-file-eif) provides these names as used by the CVR and we stick with those when the CVR is available.